VINCENNES

 Nowadays the real gathering is in Vincennes, where races have been

-banned by the extensive use of police forces in the aera, but the
+banned by the extensive use of police forces in the aera, but the politics

 have never managed to ban the meeting altogether as the bike